ProFaaStinate: Delaying Serverless Function Calls to Optimize Platform Performance: Evaluation

 \subsubsection{Request-Response Latency}

 \Cref{fig:res:reqEcdf} shows the distribution of request-response latency from a client perspective, i.e., the latency perceived by users.

-During the load peak, resource contention between synchronous, client-facing functions and resource-hungry asynchronous processing functions leads to a higher request duration for 50\% of requests in the baseline. \name{} leads to a consistently quick execution (standard deviation 1.8s for the baseline and 0.2s for \name{}) and reduces peak latency (99\textsuperscript{th} percentile latency reduced from 5.6s (baseline) to 1.5 (\name{})).
+During the load peak, resource contention between synchronous, client-facing functions and resource-hungry asynchronous processing functions leads to a higher request duration for 50\% of requests in the baseline. \name{} consistently leads to a fast execution (standard deviation 1.8s for the baseline and 0.2s for \name{}) and reduces peak latency (99\textsuperscript{th} percentile latency reduced from 5.6s (baseline) to 1.5s (\name{})).

 As this effect is more pronounced during the peak load phase, the results clearly show how simply delaying resource-intensive function execution with \name{} helps improve perceived system performance.